Group Calibration Sessions

 Validate: Create test cases to prevent regression

-Repeat: Continue the cycle with decreasing variance over time
+Repeat: Continue the cycle with improving scores over time

 Success metrics to track: